SoftSec-KAIST/SURI/README.md

 We provide Docker images for easy reproduction of our experimental results.
-Here, we explain how to build Docker images for running SURI, Ddisasm, and Egalito, and additional Docker image for running SPEC CPU benchmark testsuites.
+Here, we explain how to build Docker images for running SURI, Ddisasm, and Egalito, and additional Docker images for running SPEC CPU benchmark test suites.

 ### 2.1 Docker Image for SURI